 Conclusion:

 Despite the profound importance of seeking to prevent youth suicide the available research data on suicide risk factors such as SH and SI in Ireland is limited.
-In addition, comparison or synthesis of the data identified in this systematic review is limited by significant study heterogeneity.
-This includes age and selection of samples, terminology used, reference period and year of data collection.
+In addition, comparison or synthesis of the data identified in this systematic review is limited by significant study heterogeneity, however, the data signal suggests that when stricter, severity criteria are utilised overall prevalence decreases.
+Heterogeneity includes age and selection of samples, terminology used, reference period and year of data collection.
 Future research needs to consider the importance of clearly defined and shared terminology such that trends in SH and SI can be considered and specific risk and protective factors for youth living in Ireland understood.
 Robust studies using clear definitions of terms, separately capturing SH with and without suicidal intent, are required to inform service developments.
 Given the low level of help seeking, among youth who engage in SH and the impulsive nature of acts, it is imperative to ensure psychoeducation is delivered to families and peers and primary and specialist MH services are accessible.
 Identifying youth where SH or SI occur in the context of a mental illness is a priority such that appropriate evidence-based treatments offered.

 Ethical standards statement